What Services Does SafetyNet Wireless Offer

 - A household member participates in Lifeline.

-- A household member participates in any of the federal/Tribal assistance programs that make you Lifeline-eligible (listed above).
+- A household member is enrolled in federal/Tribal assistance programs that confer Lifeline eligibility (as listed above).

-- A household member participates in Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+- A household member participates in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

-- A household participates in the Free and Reduced-Price School Lunch Program or School Breakfast Program, including at U.S. Department of Agriculture (USDA) Community Eligibility Provision schools.
+- A household participates in the Free and Reduced-Price School Lunch Program or School Breakfast Program, including at USDA Community Eligibility Provision schools.

 - A household has received a Federal Pell Grant in the current award year.